 Jnetics in Schools

-Jnetics in Schools is a carrier testing programme for sixth-form students, primarily in all eight mainstream Jewish secondary schools in the UK.
+Jnetics in Schools is a carrier testing programme for sixth-form students in the UK.

 Participation is free to students, it is fully subsidised thanks to our generous donors.